AuthorizeNet/accept-sdk-android/README.md

         .merchantAuthentication(prepareMerchantAuthentication()) //Merchant authentication
         .build();
 ```
-A card object can be created as follows:
+EncryptTransactionObject rquire CardData object and it can be created as follows:

 ```java
 CardData cardData = new CardData.Builder(CARD_NUMBER,